Emzzy241/gh-tracker/README.md

 A GitHub Issues and Pull Request tracker CLI tool that helps developers quickly view, filter, and search issues or PRs from the terminal.

+Although, along the line later on in the future, this CLI tool will also be able to integrate into other collaboration tools like gitlab and bitbucket.

 ---

 ## 🚀 Purpose